 Heating equipment is the leading cause of home fire deaths.

-The National Fire Protection Association recommends following these home heating safety tips:
+CCFR and The National Fire Protection Association recommend following these general home heating safety tips:

 - Have a three-foot “kid-free zone” around open fires and space heaters.